zenkdev/vocario/README.md

 # Vocario

-Simple vocabulary application made on React and Ionic with a backend on Firebase.
+Simple vocabulary application made on React and Ionic with the Firebase backend.

 ## Live Demo